moodle-an-hochschulen/moodle-theme_boost_union/README.md

 ###### Starred courses popover cog icon link target

 With this setting, you can set the link target of the cog icon in the starred courses popover.
 By default, the cog icon links to the 'My courses' page.
 However, you can also link to the 'Dashboard' page, especially if you have disabled the 'My courses' page in the primary navigation.

-##### Breadcrumbs

-###### Display the category breadcrumbs in the course header

-By default, the course category breadcrumbs are not shown on course pages in the course header.
-With this setting, you can show the course category breadcrumbs in the course header above the course name.

 ##### Navigation